Prerequisites

 Update each affected dataset’s

 computePoolConfig.defaultComputePoolId to a different pool or to null.
-Datasets whose default is cleared fall through to the data plane default on their next job.Call the archive endpoint
+Datasets whose default is cleared fall through to the rest of the resolution chain on their next job.Clear the pool from every company that pins it as a per-data-plane default

 Send a